 HBP Risk Factors

-Some people are at a greater risk suffering from high blood pressure.
+Some people are at a greater risk of suffering from high blood pressure.
 Risk factors include:

-Sex – both men and women are affected by high blood pressure.
-Men are more likely to suffer from high blood pressure about the age of 45, while women are more likely to suffer from high blood pressure after the age of 65.
+Sex – Both men and women are affected by high blood pressure.
+Men are more likely to suffer from high blood pressure at about the age of 45, while women are more likely to suffer from high blood pressure after the age of 65.

-Not being physically active – people who are not active physically intend to have a higher heart rate, intend to eat more, especially unhealthy food, but also in most of the cases they are also overweight.
+Not being physically active – People who are not active physically tend to have a higher heart rate and tend to eat more, especially unhealthy food, and in most cases, they are also overweight.

-Stress – everyday stress can lead to a temporary increase of the blood pressure.
+Stress – Everyday stress can lead to a temporary increase in blood pressure.

-Smoking – the chemicals found in the tobacco damage the lining of the artery walls, causing them to narrow, which eventually will lead to a high blood pressure.
+Smoking – The chemicals found in tobacco damage the lining of the artery walls, causing them to narrow, which eventually will lead to high blood pressure.

 Suffering from certain chronic medical conditions – like kidney diseases, thyroid gland diseases, diabetes, sleep apnea, etc., increase the risk of high blood pressure.

-Diet – eating unhealthy food also increases the risk of suffering from high blood pressure.
-Salt should be avoided as it can cause the retention of fluids in the body, which will increase the blood pressure.
+Diet – Eating unhealthy food also increases the risk of suffering from high blood pressure.
+Salt should be avoided as it can cause the retention of fluids in the body, which will increase blood pressure.